Tunable non-Markovian dynamics in a collision model: an application to coherent transport: Application to Coherent transport

-So far, we have considered how the coherence is affected by $\eta$ and $\Omega$ after two iterations of the protocol.
-To check whether these results are consistent with the behaviour of the system over longer time scales, in Fig. \ref{fig:evo} we plot $|\rho_C^{1,3}|$ as a function of the number of iterations of the protocol $n$ for different values of $\Omega$.
-We consider two cases: a) $\eta=0.4$ (weak coupling regime), and b) $\eta=1.2$ (strong coupling regime).
+{In Fig. \ref{fig:evo} we plot $|\rho_C^{1,3}(k)|$ as a function of the number of iterations of the protocol $k$ for different values of $\Omega$.
+We consider two cases: a) $\eta=0.4$ (weak coupling regime) in Fig. \ref{fig:evoA}, and b) $\eta=1.2$ (strong coupling regime) in Fig. \ref{fig:evoB}.}

-Starting with Fig. \ref{fig:evoA}, we observe that the first peak of $|\rho_C^{1,3}|$ is consistent with the results of Fig. \ref{fig:rho_vs_eta}: a \textit{Markovian} environment results in greater coherence.
-Excluding the oscillatory behaviour of the ideal case $\Omega=0$ (no information loss), at later times the coherence is suppressed, with higher values of $\Omega$ generally associated with longer coherence times.
-This reinforces the interesting observation that a Markovian environment better assists coherent transport in the weak coupling regime.
+{Before analysing the two cases separately, we notice that in both scenarios $|\rho_C^{1,3}(k)|$ is not affected by $\Omega$ for $k=1$, i.e., considering a protocol with a single iteration.
+This is because each protocol iteration contains a single interaction between the chain and the environment (described by $\hat{P}_m(\eta)$ in Eq. \eqref{eq:PSWAP}), so there is no further exchange of information after the application of the depolarising channel.
+This makes the degree of non-Markovianity of the environment irrelevant to the coherent transport on the chain.}

+{In both Fig. \ref{fig:evoA} and Fig. \ref{fig:evoB}, $\Omega=0$ corresponds to a fully unitary evolution of the global system chain+environment.
+In this case, no information is lost, and no steady state can be reached.
+Such a scenario is unrealistic in most ordinary physical systems, where some information is irreparably lost over time.
+For this reason, we will consider only $\Omega\geq0.25$ in the following discussion.
+In the cases examined in Figs. \ref{fig:evoA}-\ref{fig:evoB} we see that $|\rho_C^{1,3}(k)|$ is quickly damped and reaches zero within 30 iterations of the protocol.
+We expect this to happen for any $\Omega\neq0$ due to the depolarising channel losing information at each protocol iteration, although the damping will take longer for values of $\Omega$ close to zero.}

-Consistently with Fig. \ref{fig:rho_vs_eta}, the situation is flipped in the strong coupling regime.
-In Fig. \ref{fig:evoB} we observe that the coherence is immediately suppressed for higher values of $\Omega$ while it is more persistent for highly non-Markovian environments.
+{Focusing now on Fig. \ref{fig:evoA}, we observe that, in the weak coupling regime $\eta=0.4$, higher values of $\Omega$ result in greater coherence.
+This is {analogous to what we observed in Sec. \ref{sec:model} and it is} interesting as one may expect more information loss to be associated with decreasing amounts of coherence in the system.
+Instead, we observe that, for $0.25\leq\Omega\leq1$, a Markovian environment better assists coherent transport.} {The situation is inverted in the strong coupling regime.
+In Fig. \ref{fig:evoB}, we observe that the coherence is immediately suppressed for higher values of $\Omega$ while it is higher and more persistent for highly \textit{non-Markovian} environments.}